appscode/website/content/products/stash/v0.9.0-rc.2/guides/latest/backends/gcs.md

 In order to use Google Cloud Storage as backend, you have to create a `Secret` and a `Repository` object pointing to the desired GCS bucket.

 > If the bucket already exists, the Google Cloud service account you provide to Stash only needs `Storage Object Creator` role permission.
-However, if the bucket does not exist, Stash  will create the bucket.
+However, if the bucket does not exist, Stash  will create the bucket during the first backup.
 In this case, the Google Cloud service account key used for Stash must have `Storage Object Admin` role permission.
 To avoid giving this elevated level of permission to Stash, create the bucket manually (either from GCP console or gcloud cli) ahead of time.

 #### Create Storage Secret